codership/documentation/galeracluster/source/sslsst.rst

       # systemctl stop mysql

 #.
-Using your preferred text editor, ensure that the ``my.cnf`` configuration file includes parameters to secure the database server and client, (``mysqldump`` accesses the server through the client).
+Using your preferred text editor, update the ``my.cnf`` configuration file to define the parameters the node requires to secure state snapshot transfers.

    .. code-block:: ini

       # MySQL Server